dm9965/estore-project/docs/DesignDoc.md

 ### Definition of MVP
 For the minimal viable product, there must be an authentication method and accessibility functionality.
 The user can browse the inventory as well as add and remove products from their shopping carts.
+With the items in said shopping cart, the user can then checkout and receive an order confirmation which the owner can view.
 The owner is not given access to the shopping carts and is given the information of admin to log in and receive admin access.

 ### MVP Features
 * Log In/Out Application
 * Username Assumption
 * Add/Remove From Shopping Cart
+* Customer can See a List of Products
+* Customer can Search for a Product
+* Customer can Check Out with Their Items
+* E-Store Admin can Add/Remove Items in the Inventory
+* 10% Feature : Detailed Order Analysis, Detailed Product Sorting Algorithim

 ### Roadmap of Enhancements
 > _Provide a list of top-level features in the order you plan to consider them._